super-linter/super-linter/.github/CONTRIBUTING.md

 1. Push and [submit a pull request][pr]
 1. Pat yourself on the back and wait for your pull request to be reviewed and merged.

-**Without write access**
+### Without write access

 1. [Fork][fork] and clone the repository
-1. Create a new branch: `git checkout -b my-branch-name`
+2. Create a new branch: `git checkout -b my-branch-name`
-1. Make your change
+3. Make your change
+4. Run `bash build.sh` to regenerate dockerfile and documentation from updated sources
-1. Push to your fork and [submit a pull request][pr]
+5. Push to your fork and [submit a pull request][pr]
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+6. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: